pants721/pants721.github.io/content/posts/sinners.md

 our culture’s stories, songs, traditions, and art.
 Samuel’s rejection of literal immortality is not a surrender of life, but evidence of it.
-Samuel has chosen a finite life full of depth, connection, and experience over an eternal existence which lacks all of that.
+Samuel has chosen a finite life full of depth, connection, and experience over an eternal existence lacking all that.
 Samuel’s music will inspire others and be enjoyed for decades after he is gone, while the vampires will be alive forever with no ability to impact others as Samuel did.
 Ironically, Samuel has achieved immortality by rejecting it in the first place.